samuelbunga/cxp-lite/README.md

 CXP-lite developed by [Bruno](https://github.com/brunoboivin), is a Python based GUI tool to profile Neuronal activity from fluorescence imaging data.

-This repository consists of minor upgrades to the exisiting code.
+This repository consists of upgrades to the exisiting code.